-2.6 Sustainable development
+2.5 Sustainable development

-- 2.6.1 The government's wider objectives for energy infrastructure include contributing to sustainable development35 and ensuring that our energy infrastructure is safe. - 2.6.2 Sustainable development is relevant not just in terms of addressing climate change, but because the way energy infrastructure is deployed affects the wellbeing of the environment, society and the economy, for both current and future generations.
+- 2.5.1 The government's wider objectives for energy infrastructure include contributing to sustainable development and ensuring that our energy infrastructure is safe. - 2.5.2 Sustainable development is relevant not just in terms of addressing climate change, but because the way energy infrastructure is deployed affects the wellbeing of the environment, society and the economy, for both current and future generations.
 For example, the availability of appropriate infrastructure supports the efficient working of the market so as to ensure competitive prices for consumers.
-The regulatory framework also encourages the energy industry to protect the more vulnerable. - 2.6.3 The planning framework set out in this NPS and the suite of energy NPSs takes full account of the objective of contributing to the achievement of sustainable development and this has been tested through the Appraisal of Sustainability (AoS). - 2.6.4 The AoS has examined whether the NPS framework for the development of new energy infrastructure projects is consistent with the objectives for sustainable development, including consideration of other government policies such as those for the environment, economic development, health and transport. - 2.6.5 Whatever incentives, rules or other signals developers are responding to, the government believes that the NPSs set out planning policies which both respect the principles of sustainable development and can facilitate, for the foreseeable future, the consenting of energy infrastructure on the scale and of the kinds necessary to help us maintain safe, secure, affordable and low carbon supplies of energy.
+The regulatory framework also encourages the energy industry to protect the more vulnerable. - 2.5.3 The planning framework set out in this NPS and the suite of energy NPSs takes full account of the objective of contributing to the achievement of sustainable development and this has been tested through the Appraisal of Sustainability (AoS). - 2.5.4 The AoS has examined whether the NPS framework for the development of new energy infrastructure projects is consistent with the objectives for sustainable development, including consideration of other government policies such as those for the environment, economic development, health and transport.

-35 As defined in 1987 by the World Commission on Environment and Development report Our Common Future - See https://sustainabledevelopment.un.org/content/documents/5987our-common-future.pdf
+&lt;sup>22 As defined in 1987 by the World Commission on Environment and Development report Our Common Future - See https://sustainabledevelopment.un.org/content/documents/5987our-common-future.pdf